 You cannot accomplish goals or complete essential tasks with low levels of conscientiousness.

-High levels of neuroticism and low agreeableness make people incapable of personal responsibility, don’t want to work, and believe the world is out to get them.
+High neuroticism and low agreeableness make people incapable of personal responsibility, don’t want to work, and believe the world is out to get them.

 It’s a terrible place to be in.
 Maybe you know someone like this.